samhinton88/toady/README.md

 `base` then consumes that page instance into an engine which makes use of a technique known as [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control), to pass sequences of commands (actions) to the Page object.

+## Actions

+You can think of toady actions as being a little like HTML, except that, rather than describing the structure of of a page, they describe the structure of user decisions through time.

 The minimum an action needs to send instructions to the Page object is a `type`, though frequently you'll want to pass along arguments too - you can do this in an array on the `args` key.

 ```js